samboy/genius-blocker/README.md

 to make my own easy-to-install (as long as you can control the HTML files) Genius blocker.

+This blocker blocks Genius’ genius.it URLs, their bookmarklet, and their Chrome extension.
+This script also blocks hypothes.is (via.hypothes.is URLs, the Hypothes.is bookmarklet, and the Hypothes.is Chrome extension), a web annotation service similar to Genius.

 ## What is Genius?

 Genius, for people who do no know, is the latest incarnation of the